neo Rename - Simple handling, powerful features.

 - Switch the WordPress setting so that year/month folders are no longer created in the future

-With the bulk function you select any number of files by click or filter, define your rename rule via search-replace or regex and see the result immediately in the live diff preview.
-This keeps you in control, avoids typos and lets you rename hundreds of media at once.
+With the Bulk feature you select any number of files by click or filter, define your renaming rule via Find‑Replace or Regex and see the result immediately in the Live‑Diff preview.
+This way you stay in control, avoid typos and rename hundreds of media at once.

 - Replace terms in files selected by filter